Homo Sovieticus: Opinions

-Historian Mikhail Geller defined homo sovieticus as a set of qualities and character traits characteristic of all Soviet people in varying proportions.
+Historian Michel Heller asserted that the term was coined in the introduction of a 1974 monograph "Sovetskye lyudi" ("Soviet People") to describe the next level of evolution of humanity, where the USSR becomes the "kingdom of freedom", the birthplace of "a new, higher type of Homo sapiens – Homo sovieticus".
+He defined Homo Sovieticus as a set of qualities and character traits characteristic of all Soviet people in varying proportions.
 According to Geller, the Soviet-type system, carrying out "social training", promotes the development, growth and dominance of these qualities.
 Geller listed the following features of the "Soviet man", as they were officially described by the Soviet ideology: the primary importance of work; boundless devotion to the Motherland; membership in the collective; constant interest in the life of neighbors, from housemates to neighbors on the planet; the state takes full care of this person.
-Geller believed that if you remove the advertising rhetoric, then these features completely coincide with the description of Zinoviev, and cited the following version of the text from the book "Homo Sovieticus":
+Geller believed that if you remove the advertising rhetoric, then these features completely coincide with the description of Zinovyev, and cited the following version of the text from the book Homo Sovieticus:

-According to the English Slavist, a former lecturer at the University of Leeds Frank Ellis, the constant attacks on reason, common sense and the rules of decency both distort and cripple both personality and intellect, abolish the boundary between truth and falsehood.
+According to the English Slavist Frank Ellis, a former lecturer at the University of Leeds, the constant attacks on reason, common sense and the rules of decency both distort and cripple both personality and intellect, and abolish the boundary between truth and falsehood.
 As a result, a Homo sovieticus, full of fear and devoid of intellectual initiative, is formed, which is "a mouthpiece for Party ideas and slogans, it is not so much a human being as a vessel that is filled and emptied at the direction of the Party".